abap34/abap34.com/posts/gsoc2025_final_report.md

 #### Additional details

-In addition to these, nearly 30 other PRs—including bug fixes and contributions to related packages—were merged :)
+Including to these, 27 PRs—including bug fixes and contributions to related packages—were merged :)

 <details>
 <summary>list</summary>